-Effective July 3, 2014, the U.S. Department of Health and Human Services Division of Transplantation designated the addition of VCAs to the definition of organs covered by the OPTN Final Rule.
+Effective July 3, 2014, the U.S. Department of Health and Human Services designated the addition of VCAs covered by the OPTN Final Rule.
 OPTN Policy 1.2 lists the criteria for body parts to qualify as VCAs.
-If these criteria are met, this subjects VCAs to requirements of the OPTN Final Rule including compliance with applicable OPTN policies and bylaws.
-It is important for OPO leadership to be aware of implications for this as it has regulatory and potential financial impact on the OPO cost report.
-Additional testing for VCA suitability may be realized as a part of https://optn.transplant.hrsa.gov/media/1200/optn policies.pdf the VCA donor case.
-This may include, but is not limited to, additional imaging, operating room time, or specialty consults costs.
+If these criteria are met, a body part is a VCA and is subject to requirements of the OPTN Final https://optn.transplant.hrsa.gov/media/1201/optn\bylaws.pdf#nameddest=Appendix\J. Accessed March 30, 2018 OPTN Final Rule (42 C.F.R. § 121.8), available at Electronic Code of Federal Regulations.
+Accessed March 30, 2018.